RepoHyper: Search-Expand-Refine on Semantic Graphs for Repository-Level Code Completion: Related Work

 \subsection{Repository-level Code Completion}

-Research in repository-level code completion has seen notable advancements through works like RLPG~\cite{RLGP}, CoCoMIC~\cite{ding2022cocomic}, RepoCoder~\cite{liu2023repocoder}, CodePlan~\cite{bairi2023codeplan} and A3-Codegen~\cite{liao2023context}.
+Repository-level code completion has seen notable advancements through works like RLPG~\cite{RLGP}, CoCoMIC~\cite{ding2022cocomic}, RepoCoder~\cite{liu2023repocoder}, CodePlan~\cite{bairi2023codeplan} and A3-Codegen~\cite{liao2023context}.
 These studies highlight the critical role of leveraging both within-file and cross-file contexts to improve code completion accuracy.
-Conversely, initiatives such as RepoFusion~\cite{shrivastava2023repofusion}, RepoPrompts~\cite{shrivastava2023repository}, and MGD~\cite{agrawal2023guiding} delve into methodologies for effectively integrating these contexts, assuming their availability from external sources.
-Additionally, contributions like RepoBench~\cite{liu2023repobench} and CrossCodeEval~\cite{ding2023crosscodeeval} emphasize the need for specialized benchmarks designed to evaluate code completion systems within the broader, repository-level contexts, aiming for a comprehensive capability assessment.
-Furthermore, CodeAgent~\cite{zhang2024codeagent} introduces an innovative benchmark incorporating documentation, contexts, runtime environments, and a pipeline for interacting with repositories through multi-agent systems.
+Conversely, RepoFusion~\cite{shrivastava2023repofusion}, RepoPrompts~\cite{shrivastava2023repository}, and MGD~\cite{agrawal2023guiding} propose methodologies for effectively integrating these contexts, assuming their availability from external sources.
+RepoBench~\cite{liu2023repobench} and CrossCodeEval~\cite{ding2023crosscodeeval} emphasize the need for end-to-end benchmarks designed to evaluate code completion systems within the broader, repository-level contexts.
+Furthermore, CodeAgent~\cite{zhang2024codeagent} incorporates documentation, contexts, runtime environments, and a pipeline for interacting with repositories through multi-agent systems.